 Are you feeling worried or angry?
 Irritable or depressed?
 Are you unable to focus?
 You may find that you are suffering from stress.

-According to the National Psychological Association, stress occurs when the demands placed on a person – such as at work, school or in relationships – exceeds your capacity to cope.
-While everyone experiences some level of stress at times, an extreme amount of stress can have adverse health consequences that impact your immune, cardiovascular, central nervous system and more.
-It can take a severe, and long-lasting emotional toll.
+According to the National Psychological Association, stress occurs when the demands placed on a person – such as at work, school, or in relationships – exceed your capacity to cope.
+While everyone experiences some stress level at times, an extreme amount of stress can have adverse health consequences that impact your immune, cardiovascular, central nervous system, and more.
+It can take a severe and long-lasting emotional toll.

-The psychological association, as well as most health practitioners, recommend finding healthy positive ways to manage your stress.
+The psychological association and most health practitioners recommend finding healthy, positive ways to manage your stress.
 In many cases, finding an outlet for your stress can help reduce negative health consequences.

 If you’re feeling stressed, consider these ideas:

 - Take a break from whatever is making you stressed.
-Most people would acknowledge that it’s hard to take a major break from the demands of work, or the multi-tasking of parenting, or the pressures of schoolwork.
-But mental health professionals giving yourself permission to step away from whatever is stressing you, even for a few minutes.
-Take time to do something else, or work on getting a new perspective so you don’t feel as overwhelmed.
-While you can’t ignore your stress altogether, it may help you to just have a few minutes away from the pressure.
+Most people would acknowledge that it’s hard to take a major break from the demands of work, the multi-tasking of parenting, or schoolwork pressures.
+But mental health professionals permitting you to step away from whatever is stressing you, even for a few minutes.
+Take time to do something else, or work on getting a new perspective, so you don’t feel overwhelmed.
+While you can’t ignore your stress altogether, it may help you have a few minutes away from the pressure.

 - · Get help.
 Getting help doesn’t necessarily always mean seeing a professional.
 You can get help from your social network by calling a friend or sending an email.
 Just letting someone know about the burden of your stress may ease how you feel.
-Find someone you trust, who can understand what you’re going through and offer supportive words.
-The National Psychological Association advises that if it’s your family or your coworker, that’s causing you stress, you might consider reaching out to someone else to unburden yourself.
+Find someone you trust who can understand what you’re going through and offer supportive words.
+The National Psychological Association advises that if your family or your coworker is causing you stress, you might consider reaching out to someone else to unburden yourself.

 - Meditate.
 More and more people are practicing the concept of “mindfulness.”
-The therapeutic technique is used in schools and worksites to help people focus their awareness on the present, becoming open to new perspectives, developing self-compassion and forgiving one’s self.
-By being mindful, or taking time to meditate, a person can often release emotions that may have been causing stress.
+The therapeutic technique is used in schools and worksites to help people focus their awareness on the present, become open to new perspectives, develop self-compassion, and forgive oneself.
+By being mindful or taking time to meditate, a person can often release emotions that may have been causing stress.